Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 The resulting FITS files consist of `BINARY TABLE`s with four columns `FIELDLINEx`, `FIELDLINEy`, `FIELDLINEz`, `FIELDLINEs`.
 The first three are mapped to unsigned shorts and can be converted to Cartesian coordinates using the formula 3 × (value × 2 / 65535 - 1) (on the client side one needs to add 32768).
 The `FIELDLINEs` value encodes the strength and, by the sign, the radial direction of the field.
 This encoding was chosen for a compact representation.

 The field strength is mapped in the default JHelioviewer display as blue (negative radial) or red (positive radial); the lesser the color saturation, the weaker the field.
-In order to better see the direction of the field, points of the field lines beyond 2.4 solar radii have red or blue colors without blending with white.
+In order to better see the direction of the field, points of the lines beyond 2.4 solar radii have red or blue colors without blending with white.

 # JHelioviewer Interfaces #